 Han Kang split the narrative into three parts.
 The first one is narrated by Yeong-hye’s husband, a patently despicable man.
 The way in which he speaks about his wife is revolting, and his actions even more so.
 He was concerned that she had stopped sleeping and had started to progressively lose weight for what were only selfish reasons.
 He recalls her parents being also appalled at her becoming a vegetarian and having ceased to cook meat for him, as that was completely out of the norm.
 His contempt for Yeong-hye is obvious from the very beginning.

 “Before my wife turned vegetarian, I’d always thought of her as completely unremarkable in every way.
 To be frank, the first time I met her I wasn’t even attracted to her.”

 The husband’s perspective raises many questions about Yeong-hye’s behaviour.
-I cared for her well-being without even needing to know her feelings from her own perspective, because it’s obvious from the outset that she was struggling emotionally.
+I cared about her well-being without even needing to know her feelings from her own perspective, because it’s obvious from the outset that she was struggling emotionally.
 My concern for her only increased while reading the following two chapters, which are told in the third person from the perspectives of her brother-in-law, a video artist who was exploitative without even fully realising, and her sister.